Sursum Corda (Washington, D.C.)

 Sursum Corda (Latin: "lift up your hearts") is a small neighborhood located in Washington, D.C.
 It is located in the city’s Northeast and Northwest quadrants.
 The irregularly shaped neighborhood is bounded by New Jersey Avenue NW, New York Avenue NW & NE, Massachusetts Avenue NW & NE, First Street NW, N Street NW, Florida Avenue NE, Delaware Avenue NE, 2nd Street NE, and the train tracks (both Amtrak/freight and Metro) at NoMa-Gallaudet-U station.

-The neighborhood draws its name from the Sursum Corda Co-operative Apartments, a 199-unit low-income housing complex constructed in 1968.
-The area became a notorious open-air drug market plagued by violence and poverty in the 1980s.
-After a notorious 2004 murder in the neighborhood, demolition and complete renovation of the low-income housing in Sursum Corda was announced in 2007.
-Little of the redevelopment happened, although extensive demolition occurred.

 History

-Residential neighborhoods north of Massachusetts Avenue underwent a prolonged decay in the first half of the 20th century.
-Controversial urban renewal plans of the 1950s and 1960s called for massive demolition of the area, part of it comprising the old Irish American neighborhood of Swampoodle.
-However, they were only partially executed.